Tyler799/Morrowind-2020/Morrowind_2020.md

 ### Water and Waterfalls

 Test each waterfall mod quickly by starting the game, pressing `` ` `` to go into the console, typing `COC "Vivec, Puzzle Canal, Level 1"`, hitting enter, and leaving through the grate ahead of you.

+* If you can take the performance hit, install [Enhanced Water Shader for MGE XE](https://www.nexusmods.com/morrowind/mods/45432).
+It really does make the in-game water look much better.

 * [Dongle's Waterpack Bumpmapped](http://www.nexusmods.com/morrowind/mods/42317/?)